nileshbharsawade24/Bat/README.md

 ## Running ESB_APPLICATION
+Make sure no process is running on port number 4444 .
 * Server
     * Go inside this path mentioned "esb_proj/src/esb_app/" and run server using below commands :<br/>
         ```